UMD-Mehdiyev/Example-Installers/README.md

 $$ Windows $$

 1. In the installers folder, run the `generate_executable.sh` script to create an executable, this will be automatically placed in the windows directory.
-2. Create an `.iss` script through Inno Setup and compile it.
+2. Create an `.iss` script through Inno Setup and compile it to create the installer.
-3. This will output the installer.

 $$ MacOS $$